-If you have questions regarding the content of this online course, please ask your orientation trainers for further assistance or your leader once you have joined your team.
+If you have questions regarding the content of this online course, please ask your leader for further assistance.

 Please scroll down this page to view the navigation tips.

 Navigating the course

 Let's highlight a few navigation tips so that you have a great experience exploring the content pages.
 Navigation is easy!
 You will scroll down through each lesson until directed to continue to the next lesson.
 You may also use the table of contents to select a lesson and track your progress indicated by a checkmark beside of completed lessons.